-In addition to all the wet and dry process equipment offered, Best Technology also offers a complete line of aqueous parts washer chemistry solutions including:
+In addition to wet and dry process equipment, Best Technology offers a complete line of aqueous parts washer chemistry solutions including:

 - Alkaline cleaners

 Aqueous cleaner chemistries are typically diluted to 5-25% concentration in water, and, unlike many solvents, there are no exposure limits set because no harmful vapor is emitted from the aqueous parts cleaner solution on evaporation.

 Check out this case study for a comparison of aqueous cleaners vs. solvent cleaning for an aerospace manufacturer.
 Aqueous cleaning allowed this manufacturer to transition away from the hazards of nPB (n-propyl bromide) solvent cleaning for aerospace parts, to a safer aqueous parts washer solution.